MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 ### Winded

-If the stamina falls below zero, it automatically if replaced with the `dying` status.
+If the stamina falls below zero, it is automatically replaced with the `dying` status.